us3rnotfound/r2d2_sim/README.md

 # Deliverables:

 ### r2d2_sim.m
-Octave script showing platoon maneuvering around Remote Radio Detection Devices (R2D2s) from (0,0) to the maximal (x,y) point.
+Matlab/Octave script showing platoon maneuvering around Remote Radio Detection Devices (R2D2s) from (0,0) to the maximal (x,y) point.

 ### config.txt
 Required configuration file to be in same directory as r2d2_sim.m.
 It defines platoon movement for each of the possible sensor "heatmap" scenarios.